Entanglement dynamics from universal low-lying modes: Brownian local GUE model

-An example of $\bar \Gamma_n(s)$ from \eqref{74} for $n=3$ and $q=8$ (with $\Delta=4$) is shown in Fig.~\ref{fig:gammas}.
-Again, we find this function by fitting $E_3(k)$ to the form \eqref{disp_fit}.
-The figure also shows $\Gamma_2(s)$ for the second Renyi entropy from the dispersion relation $E_2(k)$ for the same value of $q$.
+However, we find that $\bar \Gamma_3(s)$ cannot be the true growth rate.
 We see that while $\Gamma_2(s)$ obeys the condition \eqref{gamma_condition} needed to ensure that $S_2(x,t)$ of the equilibrium state should not grow, the curve for $\bar \Gamma_3(s)$ appears to not obey this condition.
-This implies it gives the unphysical prediction that the $S_3(x, t)$ of the equilibrium state increases rapidly.
-By similar reasoning to the discussion around \eqref{459}, we know that this prediction cannot be correct.
+This implies it gives the unphysical prediction that the $S_3(x, t)$ of the maximally mixed equilibrium state increases rapidly.
+By similar, reasoning to the discussion around \eqref{459}, we know that this prediction cannot be correct.

-In the above discussion, we made the approximation $e^{-P_{2n}t} \approx \sum_k e^{-E_3(k)t} \ket{\psi_k}\bra{\psi_k}$ in the expression for $e^{-(n-1)S_n}$, for $\ket{\psi_k}$ from \eqref{psik_renyi}.
-The above unphysical conclusion must be prevented by contributions to $e^{-(n-1)S_n}$ from a different set of energy eigenstates which we have not taken into account.
+In the above discussion, we made the approximation that in the expression for $e^{-(n-1)S_n}$, only the domain-wall eigenstates of $P_{2n}$, i.e., $\ket{\psi_k}$ of \eqref{psik_renyi} contributed, and this was sufficient for the analysis of the dynamics of entanglement domain walls for $n = 2$.
+Assuming Eq.~(\ref{eq:assumption}), the only way to avoid the above unphysical conclusion should be that comparable contributions to $e^{-(n-1)S_n}$ must also come from a different set of energy eigenstates which we have not taken into account.
 We now conjecture a possible structure of these other eigenstates which can give a simple resolution of the above issue.